 Recent weather conditions have hindered sealing work contractors had undertaken on the Napier-Taupo Rd; leaving small sections of the road in need of urgent repair.

 The NZ Transport Agency had advised motorists that care is needed on State Highway 5 and State Highway 2 near Napier while contractors wait until the weather clears.

-"As a consequence, the road surface is slippery and we have had to put in place a temporary speed limit of 30 km/h to keep road users traveling through these sites safe," NZ Transport Agency highway manager Wayne Oldfield said.
+"As a consequence, the road surface is slippery and we have had to put in place a temporary speed limit of 30km/h to keep road users travelling through these sites safe," NZ Transport Agency highway manager Wayne Oldfield said.